jonvegards/bragging/commands.md

 >> ls -l <file or directory> | wc -l
 	count lines of file/number of files in directory

+>> find . -type f -name "<filename>" search for files in current directory, change <.> with name of directory you want to search in
 ```

 ## GitHub: